• 309 East MainPortageville, MO 63873

 Welcome to the New Madrid County Library.

 The New Madrid County Library system provides resources, services and expertise at seven locations throughout the county.
-In addition to the headquarters at Portageville, libraries are located at Gideon, Matthews, Morehouse, New Madrid, Parma and Risco, all under the direction of Susan Newman.
+In addition to the headquarters at Portageville, libraries are located at Gideon, Matthews, Morehouse, New Madrid, Parma and Risco, all under the direction of Lori Robinson.

 Although each branch is different with some offering more options than others, through the library system patrons have access to books, ebooks, audio books, magazines, reference materials, movies, and genealogical items.
 Any item housed at one branch is available to patrons of any branch by request.